Wantage Township, New Jersey

-Wantage Township is a township in Sussex County, in the U.S. state of New Jersey.
+Wantage Township (pronounced WHAN-tij) is a township in Sussex County, in the U.S. state of New Jersey.
 As of the 2020 United States census, the township's population was 10,811, a decrease of 547 (−4.8%) from the 2010 census count of 11,358, which in turn reflected an increase of 971 (+9.3%) from the 10,387 counted in the 2000 census.

 Wantage Township was formed as a precinct on May 30, 1754, from portions of Newton Township.
 It was incorporated as a township on February 21, 1798, as part of the state's initial group of 104 townships.
 Boundary exchanges were made with Frankford Township in both 1826 and 1834.
-Portions of the township were taken on October 14, 1891 to form the Borough of Deckertown (renamed Sussex borough in 1902).
+Portions of the township were taken on October 14, 1891, to form the Borough of Deckertown (renamed Sussex borough in 1902).
 The township was named for Wantage, England.

 Geography

 According to the United States Census Bureau, the township had a total area of 67.48 square miles (174.78 km2), including 66.76 square miles (172.91 km2) of land and 0.72 square miles (1.87 km2) of water (1.07%).
 The township is located in the Kittatinny Valley which is a section of the Great Appalachian Valley that stretches for 700 mi from Canada to Alabama.

 Unincorporated communities, localities and place names located partially or completely within the township include Beemerville, Colesville, Hanford, Lake Neepaulin, Lake Rutherford, Lewisburg, Libertyville, Martins, Mount Salem, Papakating, Plumbsock, Quarryville, Rockport, Roys and Woodbourne.

 Rutan Hill, also called Volcanic Hill, located near the Beemerville section of Wantage Township, is New Jersey's only volcanic site that was last active over 440 million years ago.

 Rivers and streams in Wantage are tributaries in the Wallkill River watershed, and include: